London Eye is a giant Ferris Wheel at the heart of the capital and is one of the iconic symbols of modern London.

 London Eye at night or during day

-With the London Eye offering beautiful ariel views of the city’s skyline from a height of 135 meters (443 feet), it is not something one should miss.
+With the London Eye offering beautiful aerial views of the city’s skyline from a height of 135 meters (443 feet), it is not something one should miss.

-However, if you have already been on London Eye once or The Shard, it makes sense to give the Ferris Wheel one more try at night.
+However, if you have already been on London Eye once or The Shard, it makes sense to visit London Eye once again at night.

 At night, when the lights come on, London is beautiful in its own mesmerizing way.